lmc297/BTyper3/README.md

 ### build_btyper3_anib_db.py

-* **Purpose:** download database(s) to be used for species and subspecies assignment (```--ani_species True``` and/or ```--ani_subspecies True```); must be run before performing species and subspecies assignment
+* **Purpose:** download database(s) to be used for species and/or subspecies and/or pseudo-gene flow unit assignment (```--ani_species True``` and/or ```--ani_subspecies True``` and/or `--ani_geneflow True`); must be run before performing species and/or subspecies and/or pseudo-gene flow unit assignment

 ```
-usage: build_btyper3_ani_db.py -db [full, species-only, subspecies-only]
+usage: build_btyper3_ani_db.py -db [full, species-only, subspecies-only, geneflow-only]

 optional arguments:
   -h, --help            show this help message and exit
   -db [DATABASE], --database [DATABASE]
                         Optional argument; Specify the ANI database to
                         download for use with FastANI (--ani_species True
+                        and/or --ani_subspecies True and/or --ani_geneflow
-                        and/or --ani_subspecies True options): full, species-
+                        True options): full, species-only, subspecies-only,
-                        only, subspecies-only; full for 98M database with
+                        geneflow-only; full for 102M database with medoid
-                        medoid genomes of 18 Bacillus cereus group
+                        genomes of 18 Bacillus cereus group genomospecies,
-                        genospecies, plus 2 subspecies genomes (used with
+                        plus 2 subspecies genomes (used with --ani_species
-                        --ani_species True and --ani_subspecies True);
+                        True and --ani_subspecies True); species-only for 91M
-                        species-only for 87M database with medoid genomes of
+                        database with medoid genomes of 18 Bacillus cereus
-                        18 Bacillus cereus group genospecies (subspecies
+                        group genomospecies (subspecies genomes are not
+                        downloaded; used with --ani_species True and
+                        --ani_subspecies False); subspecies-only for 11M
+                        database with 2 subspecies genomes (genomospecies
                         genomes are not downloaded; used with --ani_species
-                        True and --ani_subspecies False); subspecies-only for
+                        False and --ani_subspecies True); geneflow-only for
-                        11M database with 2 subspecies genomes (genospecies
+                        the 198M database with 37 genomes (used for pseudo-
-                        genomes are not downloaded; used with --ani_species
+                        gene flow unit assignment with --ani_geneflow True);
-                        False and --ani_subspecies True); default = full
+                        default = full
 ```
 Users will then be prompted in the terminal to type "yes" and press ENTER to confirm the download.